Elements of Information Theory (UESTC) UESTCHN3010

 By the end of this course students will be able to:

-■ Explain the rate distortion theory for single/multiple-symbol information source with Shannon's Third theorem.
+■ Evaluate lossy compression by the rate distortion theory for single/multiple-symbol information source with Shannon's Third theorem, and apply it to discuss its application for complex communications engineering problems.

 Minimum Requirement for Award of Credits